 2. A Child Without History

-3. The Transoccidental Imagination: Christian Theology and Mission Within Trans-Americanity
+3. The Transoccidental Imagination: Christian Theologies and Missions Within Trans-Americanity

 Part II: The Gate: The Geopolitics of Western Theology and Mission

 4. Theological Paradigms Inside the Gate: The Geopolitics of Knowledge and the Decolonial Alternative

 Part III: Outside the Gate: In Search of Ungating Christian Logics in the American Global South